eliasmagn/postmarketOS_kiauh/README.md

 ### 📱 Wayland mobile-shell presets

-During KlipperScreen installation you can now pick a Wayland launcher preset that mirrors the upstream Phosh and Plasma Mobile recommendations while also deferring the choice until after you explicitly select the Wayland backend in the upstream installer.
+During KlipperScreen installation you can now pick a Wayland launcher preset that mirrors the upstream Phosh, Plasma Mobile, and Sxmo recommendations while also deferring the choice until after you explicitly select the Wayland backend in the upstream installer.
 X11-first setups therefore skip the extra question but can rerun the preset helper later if they move to Wayland.
 When Wayland is